aarongilly/blog/content/Pages/About.md

 ![[home-feature-creations.png|Creations Image|500]]

 I like to make things.
 Sometimes I forget things I've made.
 The [[Creations Catalog]] page is meant to be a catalog of some of the stuff I've made over the years.
+It includes references to everything below.

 ### Now